Project

 Txus: look at all languages, old and modern.
 While some have the semantics you'd like (legit), like Java, the majority of them don't.
 I think that should tell you that language designers would not generally agree with what you take for granted is a "better design".
 It is a better design in your opinion, and if you designed a language you'd do it that way, perfect, but the data shows you'd likely loose your bet.

-Updated by sferik (Erik Michaels-Ober) over 10 years ago
+Updated by sferik (Erik Michaels-Ober) almost 11 years ago

 =begin